Current Projects

 The view from Bald Ledge when visited by some of the Denmark Mountain Hikers in 2021.
 The existing Bald Ledge Preserve has a long-established trail to this stunning view.
 The Bald Ledge Summit parcel is 200 acres that is being acquired, which will include these ledges and all lands to the south and west.
 This should also enable a new trail from Colcord Pond Road to this view, with a trail head that can be reached by road during all seasons.

 The Beaver Pond of Herons Haven.
-This ten-acre wetlands is a large part of the southern area of this 80 acre parcel.
-Adjacent to this parcel, to the east, is the 100-acre Fox Brook parcel which has the headwaters and watershed of the brook of that name.
+This ten-acre wetland is a large part of the southern area of this 80-acre parcel.
+Adjacent to this parcel, to the east, is the 100-acre Fox Brook parcel, which has the headwaters and watershed of the brook of that name.

-Devils Den has the capstone, panoramic view that draws visitors to this place for all the year around.
+Devil’s Den has the capstone panoramic view that draws visitors to this place all year round.
 This view is at the southern edge of this 50-acre parcel.
-Our plans include development of a new parking area and a new footpath to this view.
+Our plans include the development of a new parking area and a new footpath to this view.

-The Great Porter Heath as viewed from the south from near the Moody Road.
+The Great Porter Heath as viewed from the south, from near Moody Road.
 Our Porter Heath Preserve has about half of the area of these wetlands, the northern half of The Heath.
-A kiosk and trail heads will be developed at the intersection of Heath Road and Old County Road.
+A kiosk and trailheads will be developed at the intersection of Heath Road and Old County Road.

 Blueberry fields and expansive views to the north at the crest of Blueberry Hill’s 80 acres.